-In accordance with state law, refund requests will be granted if the class is dropped before completion of 10 percent of the course.
-See Summer Classes Deadline Dates on pages 16-17.
+In accordance with state law, refund requests for short-term classes will be granted if the class is dropped before completion of 10 percent of the course.
+See Summer Classes Deadline dates on pages 16-17.

 Materials Fees

 Provided that no materials have been used, refund of materials fees will be granted before completion of 10 percent of the class for short-term classes.
 Please note that Financial Aid Fee Waivers do not cover health or materials fees.